 The Function Of The Antihero

 Antiheroes are fun to watch.
-We get to see characters breaking boundaries we’ve fantasised about breaking in our real lives.
+We get to see characters breaking boundaries we’ve fantasised about breaking in our own lives.
 A lot of the time, antiheroes have the witty comebacks.
 They are ace with a handgun, always prepared and very organised.
 These people would actually make great workmates if they were working on the side of good.

 In thematic terms, antiheroes play another role.
 By transgressing social norms and legal boundaries they ask the audience to reflect upon what is okay and what isn’t okay.
 Breaking Bad did this very well, though I believe the writers overestimated the reflective powers of a vast majority of their viewing audience.
-If you’ve seen Vince Gilligan interviewed, you’ll know that he expected his audience to stop siding with Walt and take the side of characters such as Skyler.
+If you’ve seen Vince Gilligan interviewed, you’ll know that he expected his audience to stop siding with Walt and take the side of characters such as Skyler after a while.
 This didn’t happen for much of the audience, who are like ducklings, falling in love with the first character they are encouraged to bond with.
 Breaking Bad and the discussion that happened online around that time, with much hatred directed towards the character of Skyler, and to the actress who played her, offers insight into the Duckling Phenomenon.

 A Brief History Of Storytelling That Lead Us Here: To The Age Of The TV Antihero